balanced/balanced-docs/api/rev1/api/orders.rst

   .. dcode:: scenario order_create

-Retrieve an Order
+Fetch an Order
 -----------------

-Retrieve the details of a previously created order.
+Fetch the details of a previously created order.

 .. container:: code-white